nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/BCS_data.md

 The CMake include and Kconfig rsource(load) are generally aligned which means they shall stay together corresponding each other.

-[//]: # (For other CMake based BS which wants to integrate MCUXpresso SDK, it may needs to set up the new assembly point file for CMake and Kconfig files in this repo.)
+For other CMake based BS which wants to integrate MCUXpresso SDK, it may needs to set up the new assembly point file for CMake and Kconfig files in this repo.